aws/aws-cdk-rfcs/text/0253-cdk-metadata-v2.md

 Instead, the metadata resource will start reporting individual constructs used in a Stack's synthesis.

-For every construct used in a Stack from a library containing a `cdk-metadata.json` file, we will collect the library name, version and qualified class name (using a generated lookup table to obtain submodule names) and submit these to the metadata service in a gzipped blob.
+For every construct used in a Stack we will use the new `jsii-rtti` library to obtain its type FQN, and if its module matches against a hardcoded allow-list we will include it in the list of constructs.

+The list of constructs gets prefix-encoded to save space and is added to the template in a gzipped form.

 # Background